astromatic/sextractor/doc/src/Photom.rst

    {\tt MAG\_ISOCOR} = {\tt MAG\_ISO} + 2.5 \log_{10} \eta.

-Clearly this cheap correction works best with stars; and although it gives reasonably accurate results with most disk galaxies, it breaks down for ellipticals because of the broader wings in the profiles.
+Clearly the :param:`MAG_ISOCOR` correction works best with stars; and although it gives reasonably accurate results with most disk galaxies, it breaks down for ellipticals because of the broader wings in the profiles.

 .. _flux_aper_def: